Wake Forest upends No. 7 Duke in double overtime behind Childress’ late-game heroics

-Wake Forest guard Brandon Childress celebrates the win.
-His 3-pointer tied the game with 15 seconds left.
-He then scored 13 of his 17 points in double overtime.

-Mike Krzyzewski made the mistake twice in his post-game press conference, referring to Brandon Childress as his father, Randolph.
+Winston-Salem — Duke basketball coach Mike Krzyzewski made the mistake twice in his post-game news conference, referring to Wake Forest point guard Brandon Childress as his father, Randolph.

-Probably OK, for this night at least, when Brandon etched himself further into Wake Forest lore.
+Probably OK on a night when Brandon etched himself further into Deacon lore.

-Previously 0-for-10, Brandon Childress drilled a game-tying 3-pointer with 15 seconds left, and then scored 13 of his 17 points in the two overtime periods of Wake Forest’s 113-101 win over No. 7 Duke on Tuesday night at Joel Coliseum.
+After an 0-for-10 start in Tuesday night’s basketball game against No. 7 Duke, Childress drilled a game-tying 3-pointer with 15 seconds left, and then scored 13 of his 17 points in the two overtime periods of Wake Forest’s 113-101 win at Joel Coliseum.

 “But it wasn’t just me.
 Olivier (Sarr) had one of his best games. … Chaundee (Brown) with 24, Jahcobi (Neath) has been playing out of his mind these past few games.”

-Indeed, the junior center Sarr had a career-high 25 points.
-Brown had, if it was possible in this ear-splittingly loud arena with a crowd of 11,681, a quiet 24 points on 8-for-12 shooting.
+Indeed, the center Sarr, a junior, had a career-high 25 points.
+Brown had, if it was possible in the ear-splittingly loud Joel Coliseum with a crowd of 11,681, a quiet 24 points on 8-for-12 shooting.
 And Neath scored 16 points for the second straight game.

-All of that would’ve been for naught if not for three Blue Devils turnovers in the final 90 seconds, helping to erase a nine-point deficit with 1:11 left.
+All of that would’ve been for naught if not for three Blue Devils turnovers in the final 90 seconds, helping Wake Forest erase a 9-point deficit with 1:11 left.

 And all would’ve been for naught if not for Childress’ big-time shot from the top of the key.